kamleshgk/ReChargeIndiaiOS/README.md

 API
 ===

-Objetcive C based starter template used for our iOS projects.
+Objective C based starter template used for our iOS projects.

-A custom version of viper architechture ensures separation of concerns and high maintainability
+A custom version of viper architecture ensures separation of concerns and high maintainability

 ********************************************************************************
 The codebase is organized into the following folders